What are RADAR Locks?

 What are RADAR locks?

-RADAR stands for The Royal Association for Disability and Rehabilitation, although it is now known as Disability Rights UK.
-Back in 1981, a National Key Scheme (NKS) was set up to make sure that disabled toilets were kept free and clean for the users that need them.
+RADAR stands for the Royal Association for Disability and Rehabilitation, although it is now known as Disability Rights UK.
+Back in 1981, a National Key Scheme (NKS) was set up to ensure that disabled toilets remained free and clean for users who need them.
 RADAR locks not only allow disabled users to access your facilities independently, but they also protect your washroom from misuse and vandalism – particularly in public environments.
-Thousands of registered disabled users carry a RADAR or NKS key with them so that they can access over 10,000 washrooms up and down the country including public washrooms in shopping precincts, bus stations, train stations and sports facilities.
-Over 400 local authorities have adopted the scheme to date.

 How to get a RADAR key